sandialabs/SmartDBs/README.md

 None of the values for each pair can be left blank.

 ### Manual Downloads
 In some cases, the record of the GCA may be suppressed or otherwise not available from the FTP server.
-If so, our software pauses to allow manual download of such files from the NCBI website: look at the legacy page, access the GenBank page and download the data as a fasta file.
+If so, our software stops to allow manual download of such files from the NCBI website: look at the legacy page, access the GenBank page and download the data as a fasta file.
 For the gtdb207 update, this only had to be done for GCA_905332505: Fenollaria sporofastidiosus EMRHCC_24, found at: https://www.ncbi.nlm.nih.gov/nuccore/HG994861.1?report=fasta.
+Rerunning hte program will automatically skip to this step and check which files were downloaded.
+If any were not, it will remove the GCA from the list and proceed without it.

 ### Full Update
 This mode requires download of 5 GTDB files (see above) and setting the QUICK_SETUP config key to "none".
 This version of the program will download all necessary assemblies from the NCBI server and designing and preparing the SmarrtDBs from scratch.
 Here are some sample config files.